 What Is the Importance of Higher Education?

-After going to college, you may have improved career opportunities, receive higher pay, experience greater cultural awareness and have a life with more choices and possibilities.
+Why is higher education important?
+After going to college, you may have improved career opportunities, receive higher pay, experience greater cultural awareness, and have a life with more choices and possibilities.
 Read on to learn more about the benefits and importance of higher education.

-As shown by the statistics above, you're less likely to live in poverty if you have earned a college degree.
-Higher education has other societal benefits, too.
+As shown by the statistics above, you're more likely to earn more if you have a college degree, but higher education has societal benefits, too.
 If you earn a college degree, you'll probably be better able to spend money to stimulate the economy.
-You'll also be more likely to volunteer and help the community you in which you live, according to the Illinois State Board of Higher Education (www.ibhe.state.il.us).
+You'll also be more likely to volunteer and help the community in which you live.
+Additionally, those with higher education are more likely to vote and less likely to commit crimes.

 Pursuing higher education may help you to become more sensitive to cultural differences and be able to respect the beliefs of all types of people.
 After completing a college degree, you'll have a broader set of career options, which often leads to increased personal choice and freedom.
-You could even be healthier as a college graduate, as well.
-For example, the Centers for Disease Control and Prevention reports that in 2009 the portion of the population with the lowest prevalence of cigarette smoking was the portion who attained the highest level of education (www.cdc.gov).
+According to studies, you could even be healthier as a college graduate, as well.